libical/libical/doc/UsingLibical.md

 as the second word.
 For instance: `ICAL_ROLE_REQPARTICIPANT` or `ICAL_PARTSTAT_ACCEPTED`.

-The enums for the parts of a recurarance rule and request statuses are irregular.
+The enums for the parts of a recurrence rule and request statuses are irregular.

 ## 6 Hacks and Bugs